 Because of our experiential approach to education, applicants for this executive certificate program must have at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs or projects.

-Three recommendations from supervisors using forms supplied in the application are required from each applicant.
+Two recommendations from supervisors using forms supplied in the application are required from each applicant.
 Applicants unable to meet the requirement for supervisors should consult with the recruiter for recommendation options.